Roles and responsibilities

 - support First Nations communities in establishing their own drinking water quality monitoring programs

-Indigenous and Northern Affairs Canada also helps to protect water quality in Canada's North and is responsible for managing water resources in and around Nunavut and some of the Northwest Territories.
+Crown Indigenous Relations and Northern Affairs Canada also helps to helps to protect water quality in Canada's North and is responsible for managing water resources in and around Nunavut and some of the Northwest Territories.
 The Government of the Northwest Territories is responsible for the rest of the water in the Northwest Territories while the Government of Yukon is responsible for its water resources.

 In consultation with the provinces and territories and other federal departments, Health Canada develops guidelines for drinking water quality.
 The Guidelines for Canadian Drinking Water Quality are used by every jurisdiction in Canada to establish drinking water quality requirements.